ericdrgn/loopringwiki/readme.md

 ### Page Structure

 While the left hand sidebar needs to be manually created based on the steps provided the right hand sidebar is auto-generated based on the headers within the markdown file(s).
 The first header (#) becomes the title of the page and then every header after that (##, ###) continues to automatically build out the sidebar on the right hand side for each page.

+# Credit

+This was modified from the (Docc Template)[https://github.com/mrcrmn/docc] for Gridsome.